-We do have a few students actively choose the Biology B.A program from their freshman year because this degree option gives the most flexibility in scheduling and this degree track is well suited for those pursuing ecology and conservation orientated careers.
-However, often students wanting more control in developing their own Biology Degree or who transfer into the program are now opting into this program due to its flexibility.
+Our BS Biology degree has two concentrations, a PreMed concentration and a PreVet Concentration.
+The two concentrations are a subset of courses designed to make these students more competitive when applying to the graduate and professional programs.
+For the PreMed Concentration, the courses in the concentration are designed to help with entrance exams (MCAT, PCAT, DAT) that are required for admission to human health graduate and professional programs such as Medical or Osteopathy Schools, Occupational Therapy, Physical Therapy, Pharmacy, Dental, etc.).
 The Biology Department has based our Assessment of our program around three main areas: (1) our core Biology courses; (2) direct Data Analysis related to two Objectives; and (3) the Biology Major Field Test.
 Our core Biology courses include General Biology I & II (BIO114 & BIO124), Genetics (BIO231), and Evolution (BIO401).
-There were areas in which our BA Biology majors did not meet the benchmark for our Objectives.
+There were areas in which our BS Biology majors did not meet the benchmark for our Objectives.
 Our benchmarks for all of the core Biology courses were Met, except for the benchmark in BIO124, as only 57% of the students in the course scored a 70% or better on the assessment questions.
-The areas where our BA students did not meet the criterion were all of the benchmarks for the Biology Major Field Test (MFT) taken by our graduating seniors; however, the primary reason was due to the extremely small size of the cohort.
+The areas where our BS senior students did not meet the criterion for some of the benchmarks for the Biology Major Field Test (MFT); however, the primary reason was due to the extremely small size of the cohort.
 Summaries and improvement narratives are included under each assessment field within this report where we feel action is required.